Alaska Cruise From Seattle: Should I Embark In The PNW?

 Can I Do A Cruise And Land Tour From Seattle?

-Cruise and land tours are a flexible option that combines a 7-day cruise with time on land.
+Cruise and land tours are flexible options combining a 7-day cruise with time on land.
 The land portion can range from two to eleven days, allowing guests to customize their trip to their preferences.

-Traditionally, these types of cruises were offered from Vancouver, Fairbanks, and Anchorage, but Holland America is now offering such itineraries from Seattle, providing even more flexibility to travel plans.
+Traditionally, these cruises were offered from Vancouver, Fairbanks, and Anchorage.
+Holland America now offers such itineraries from Seattle, providing even more flexibility to travel plans.

 However, cruise guests don’t embark in Seattle.
-Instead, Holland America buses passengers across the border to Vancouver, the embarkation port, and then flies them back to SeaTac International Airport.
+Instead, Holland America buses passengers across the border to Vancouver, the embarkation port.
+Then, it flies them back to SeaTac International Airport.

 While longer cruises cost more money, they offer more opportunities for shore excursions and other activities in additional port stops.